 Without a prohibition of this language, the viability of the public behavioral health safety net system already under extreme fiscal distress, experiencing numerous closures and dealing with a Heroin/Opioid crisis is seriously jeopardized.
+A recent State Office of Mental Health survey of Outpatient Clinic providers concluded roughly 40% of service providers were in financial distress.
 The need for a prohibition of this language would not exist if reimbursement rates approximated cost of care, but this is not the case in the behavioral health system where rates are between 1/3 and 1/4 of the Medicaid rate for most commercial products.
-This disparity combined with use of all products language would put current and future Medicaid and commercial insurance beneficiaries at risk of losing their current provider while threatening availability of care across the state and making network adequacy standards impossible to meet in the managed care environment.
+This disparity combined with use of all products language would put current and future Medicaid and commercial insurance beneficiaries at risk of losing their current provider while threatening availability of care across the state and making network adequacy standards impossible to meet in the coming Managed Care environment.

 The NYS Council believes that under no circumstances should health insurance plans be permitted to require behavioral health care providers to accept "all products" as a condition of participation with that MCO.
 To do so is to threaten initial and continued access to care for Medicaid clients as well as those who are unable to afford private mental health services.
-Therefore, we strongly urge the enactment of this legislation, A.252-Cahill, this session.
+Therefore, we strongly urge the enactment of this legislation, S.877-S-Ortt, Amedore, Murphy/A.23-A-Cahill, this session.